 So how can you plan a trip with no risk?
 It's becoming easier and easier.

-That means you should focus on booking with airlines that you’ll easily be able to use toward a future trip, if necessary.
+That means you should focus on booking with airlines that you'll easily be able to use toward a future trip, if necessary.
+And in most cases, that means you should only buy main cabin tickets or higher.

 Your flights are covered by the airlines, so the next big expense is accommodations.
 There are a few ways to go about booking your accommodations with no risk.